kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 ## Prometheus and Grafana installation using Service Monitors
 This document assumes you're using helm and using the kube-prometheus-stack package to install Prometheus and Grafana.

-### Verify NGINX Ingress controller is installed
+### Verify Ingress-Nginx Controller is installed

-- The NGINX Ingress controller should already be deployed according to the deployment instructions [here](../deploy/index.md).
+- The Ingress-Nginx Controller should already be deployed according to the deployment instructions [here](../deploy/index.md).

 - To check if Ingress controller is deployed,
   ```